Research: Inspiring Innovation

 Research facilities in the College of Engineering and Information Technology are housed in state-of-the-art labs across campus, including the Information Technology/Engineering Building, Engineering Building, and Technology Research Center.
 Departments work collaboratively to exchange ideas with internal and external colleagues, which are housed at various locations on UMBC campus and at bwtech@UMBC, a 71-acre research and technology community.
 For more information about UMBC research activities and accomplishments, please visit UMBC Research.

 For more information on research efforts in the College and at UMBC, visit the following pages:

-• Faculty Research Profiles.
-Visit Department pages to find out more about faculty research interests and links to their individual research pages.
+- Faculty Research Profiles.
+Visit Department pages to find out more about faculty research interests and links to individual faculty research pages.

 Princeton University and UMBC’s photonics center are partners in one of just 15 NSF-supported Engineering Research Centers (ERC).

 The goal of the Center–named MIRTHE (Mid-Infrared Technologies for Health and the Environment)–is to produce devices that are so low in cost and easy to use that they transform the way physicians monitor patients, states track air quality, governments guard against terror attacks and scientists understand the evolution of greenhouse gases in the atmosphere.
 Anthony Johnson, Professor of Computer Science and Electrical Engineering and Physics, is the deputy director.

 UMBC and IBM have teamed to create The Multicore Computing Center (MC2).
 This unique facility will focus on supercomputing research related to aerospace/defense, financial services, medical imaging and weather/climate change prediction.
 Milt Halem, Research Professor in Computer Science and Electrical Engineering, is the director.